polarbeargo/Self-Driving-Car-Engineer-Vehicles-Detection/writeup_template.md

 Like I learned from Behavior cloning project, I restricting search area on the image with `ystart` and `ystop` in the `find_cars()` function to filter out the unwanted noise as start.
 The find_cars only extract hog features once and then can be sub-sampled to get all of its overlaying windows.
 Each window is defined by a scaling factor `scale` where a scale of 1 would result in a window that's 8 x 8 cells then the overlap of each window is in terms of the cell distance.
 This means that a cells_per_step = 2 would result in a search window overlap of 75%.
 Then run this same function multiple times for different scale values to generate multiple-scaled search windows.
 The search area, scale and HOG parameters are defined in `process_img()` and `video_pipeline()` in the 10thand 15th code cell of the the IPython notebook as follow:

 ```
-    colorspace = 'HLS' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
+    colorspace = 'YCrCb' # Can be RGB, HSV, LUV, HLS, YUV, YCrCb
     orient = 11
     pix_per_cell = 8
     cell_per_block = 2